vibskant007/mongo-spark-springboot/README.md

-# mongo-spark-springboot
+# mongo-spark-connector-springboot
-Example Project which uses spark mongo connector !
+Example Project which uses spark mongo connector to read/aggregate & convert into Spark DataSet/Java RDDs

 - Connects to Mongo DB
 - Maps to JavaRDD/DataSet with Schema